UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 </center>

 Notes: Now we have a project, but only 3 commits.
-You can identify all the parts of each commit, includind day it was made, author, hash and also go back to the repository at the moment of this change chicking the button `<>`
+You can identify all parts of each commit, including the day it was made, author, hash.
+You can also go back to the repository at the moment of making this change by clicking the `<>` button.

 ---